f1cheng/LunchClub/README.md

 add the FileDB, for writting to file and load from file
 remain:
-to improve the class relation more clean. using the MVC: controller to refer Module and View.
+to improve the class relation more clean. using the MVC: controller to refer Model and View.

 2015-6-7